heisand/NWN/README.md

 ## Summary of the project
 Initially, a number of changes was made to the original resource:
 - Correction of syntax errors
-- Removal proper nouns and multi word expressions
+- Removal of proper nouns and multi word expressions
-- Removal structural and other errors
+- Removal of structural and other errors

 ## Dataset
 `synsets.rdf`